-- Life Skills: literacy, health awareness, beauty & hairdressing, relaxation - Arts & Crafts: painting, crafts, jewellery making - Cookery: communal meals/baking - Photography, creative projects
+- $\cdot$ Life Skills: literacy, health awareness, beauty & hairdressing, relaxation $\cdot$ - Arts & Crafts: painting, crafts, jewelry making - · Cookery: communal meals/baking - · Photography, creative projects - Gardening: We have 1 large garden - · Accompany service users on trips outside the project / Befriending ·

-- Gardening: We have 1 large garden - Accompany service users on trips outside the project / Befriending - Social activities: film, games, guizzes - Volunteer's Personal Project: build on your own personal skills & interests
+Social activities: film, games, quizzes

+· Volunteer's Personal Project: build on your own personal skills & interests

-Tus Nua has access to a communal kitchen, a sizeable tv and activity room, a large garden, and a shared community centre nearby.
+Tus Nua has access to a communal kitchen, a sizeable tv and activity room, a supervised access room and a large garden.
 All of these spaces are available in one way or another to be utilised by volunteers and service users for activities.

-Service users at this project have their own self-contained flats in the building so it can be difficult to get them to socialise and participate in activities.
-There is only a maximum of 16 service users in the project at a time, and many of them can have daily appointments and personal schedules.
-Despite this, the women are often very friendly and easily encouraged to participate with the promise of a good Irish fry or some baked goods as part of a cooking activity!
+There is only a maximum of 15 service users in the project at a time, and many of them can have daily appointments and personal schedules.
+Despite this, the women are often very friendly and easily coerced into participation with the promise of a good Irish fry or some baked goods as part of a cooking activity!